ShengjunZhang/ShengjunZhang.github.io/content/publication/TSP_DZSC/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE Transactions on Automatic Control (In Submission)*
+publication: In *IEEE Transactions on Signal Processing (In Submission)*
 publication_short: In *IEEE TSP (In Submission)*

 abstract: This paper investigates the stochastic distributed nonconvex optimiztion problem of minimizing a global cost function formed by the summation of $n$ local cost functions.
 We solve such a problem with involving zeroth-order (ZO) information exchange.
 In this paper, two distributed ZO algorithms are proposed.
 Agents sample their own local stochastic ZO oracle at two different points with an adaptive smoothing parameter.